Sarah Krug: Helping Home Business Owners Have More Time with Family

 What is your favorite book right now and why?

-I’d have to say one of my favorite books that I recently read was Fearless Networking by Todd Falcone, who I had the privilege of meeting at an event last year.
+I would have to say one of my favorite books that I recently read was Fearless Networking by Todd Falcone, who I had the privilege of meeting at an event last year.

 I think there are a lot of great books on the market surrounding this industry, but I really enjoyed this particular book because he doesn’t make network marketing complicated.